nhphung216/FILME---Vintage-Camera/README.md

 https://play.google.com/store/apps/details?id=com.bonheur.camera

-Now even without the film camera, we are still able to take a series of vintage photos.
-If only you got Filmme on your mobile, you would understand how powerful it is and enjoy the fun of making vintage photos!
+Now even without the fuji instant printer, we are still able to take a series of nostalgic photos.
+If only you got FILME on your mobile, you would understand how powerful it is and enjoy the fun of making vintage photos!

-Filmme has provided filters of the vintage film camera.
+FILME has provided an imitation of the vintage film cam.
+If connected to a printer, this app acts as real polaroid does.
 It can bring out good quality photographs.

+Therefore, FILME Features:

+📺 200+ retro vintage camera filters.
+📺 99+ free light leak effect overlay.
+📺 60+ free dust effect overlay.
+📺 Perfect imaging effect of retro camera lens.
+📺 Flexible adjustment on size, ratio, brightness, tone, hue, level, contrast, white balance, HSV, Saturation and more.

+Welcome to share your feelings about our instant, editor, filters and effects.
+Tell us your favorite and popular patterns and styles.
+Your positive rating is always our target!

+🔔 Support 🔔
+If you have any problems installing or using the application, please contact the team developed applications via mail e-mail: lebonheur216@gmail.com.
+We will contact you and solve the problem as soon as possible.

 ### License